syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Collapsed Height
-The `CollapsedHeight` property allows you to specify the height of the bottomSheet. when it is in the `Collapsed` state.
+The `CollapsedHeight` property allows you to specify the height of the `BottomSheet`, when it is in the `Collapsed` state.
 The default value is `100`.

 {% tabs %}
 {% highlight xaml %}